- About the Author

-Claiming winnings after death is a complicated process, your family would have to prove that you are deceased and that they are the rightful heirs to your money.
+Claiming winnings after death is a complicated process; your family would have to prove that you are deceased and that they are the rightful heirs to your money.
 It's important to have a plan in place so that your family knows what to do in the event of your death.

 There Is an Easier Way…

 This may seem like a risky proposition, but it's actually the easiest way that your family can get to your money if something happens to you.
 If you don't want to give them your password, you can simply write it down and leave it somewhere safe.
 It is also important to verify your casino account before doing this, however.
-Then, your family can withdraw money to your bank account.
+Then, your family can withdraw money from your bank account.

 How Often Does It Happen That Someone Dies With Money in Their Casino Account?

 There is no data on how often it happens, but we believe that it happens more often than people think.
-After all, there are millions of casino players and not everyone takes the time to set up a plan for their winnings in the event of their death.
-Also, lots of people keep it hidden that they play casino games online so their families would not even know to look for money in an online account.
+After all, there are millions of casino players, and not everyone takes the time to set up a plan for their winnings in the event of their death.
+Also, lots of people keep it hidden that they play casino games online, so their families would not even know to look for money in an online account.

 If you're concerned about what would happen to your money if you died, the best thing to do is to set up a plan in advance.
 That way, you can rest assured that your family will be taken care of financially if something happens to you.